saawezali/youtube-trends-analyser/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Contributions are welcomed!
+Please see the [Contributing Guide](CONTRIBUTING.md) for details.

 ### Quick Contribution Steps
 1. Fork the repository